nushell/nushell.github.io/book/moving_around.md

 ## Creating a Directory

-As with most other shells, the [`mkdir` command](/commands/docs/mkdir.md) is used to create a new directory.
-However, unlike some other `mkdir` implementations, Nushell's version:
+As with most other shells, the [`mkdir` command](/commands/docs/mkdir.md) is used to create new directories.
+One subtle difference is that Nushell's internal `mkdir` command operates like the Unix/Linux `mkdir -p` by default, in that it:

 - Will create multiple directory levels automatically.
 For example: